whiskyechobravo/kerko/docs/config-params.md

 Enable the sort option.

+Type: Boolean

 ### `label`

 Label of the sort option.

+Type: String

 ### `weight`

 Relative position of the sort option in lists.
 Sort options with low weights (small numbers) rise above heavier ones (large numbers).

+Type: Integer

 ## `kerko.templates.`

 ### `search`

 Name of the Jinja2 template to render for the search page with list of results.

-Defaults to `kerko/search.html.jinja2`.
+Type: String <br>
+Default value: `"kerko/search.html.jinja2"`

 ### `search_item`

 Name of the Jinja2 template to render for the search page with a single bibliographic record.

-Defaults to `kerko/search-item.html.jinja2`.
+Type: String <br>
+Default value: `"kerko/search-item.html.jinja2"`

 ### `item`

 Name of the Jinja2 template to render for the bibliographic record view.

-Defaults to `kerko/item.html.jinja2`.
+Type: String <br>
+Default value: `"kerko/item.html.jinja2"`

 ### `atom_feed`

 Name of the Jinja2 template used to render an Atom feed.

-Defaults to `kerko/atom.xml.jinja2`.
+Type: String <br>
+Default value: `"kerko/atom.xml.jinja2"`

 ### `layout`

 Name of the Jinja2 template that is extended by the search, search-item, and item templates.

-Defaults to `kerko/layout.html.jinja2`.
+Type: String <br>
+Default value: `"kerko/layout.html.jinja2"`

 ### `base`

 Name of the Jinja2 template that is extended by the layout template.

-Defaults to `kerko/base.html.jinja2`.
+Type: String <br>
+Default value: `"kerko/base.html.jinja2"`

 ## `kerko.zotero.`